Ladvien/ladvien.github.io/_posts/2016-12-20-hmis-r-sql-introduction.md

 ## "I love our software, I love our software."

 I'm a HMIS Database Manager for a living.
 It's a dream job--all the nerdy stuff, plus, there is a possibility I'm helping people.
-Currently, one areas our software really lacks is its ability to quickly generate complex reports.
+Currently, one area our software really lacks is quickly generating complex reports.
 It has the ability, but the servers are laggy, it crashes often, and a project which should take 20 minutes will take 50 minutes to 40 hours depending on the "report weather."
-These issues are probably caused by the reporting platform being webbased and calculations done server-side.
+These issues are probably caused by the reporting platform being web-based and calculations done server-side.
 Regardless, given the amount of time the staff are eating on report projects I've decided to explore alternative systems for generating some of our needed reports.

 Luckily, HUD has dictated a HMIS data format.
 This is often known as the "CSV version."
 The specification of these data sets are outlined in HUD's document: